kangyongxin/IJCAI2020SPPI/SPPI/sppiREADME.md

 ### SI-Q

 \# python -m SPPI.GridMaze.run_SIQ
+\# python -m SPPI.GridMaze.run_SIIRQ
 a new framework should be proposed here, ablation experiments

-analyze the hyper Paras(N,N0,max, r,gamma, beta) , illustrate by the experiments results
+analyze the hyper Paras(N, N0, max, r, gamma, beta) , illustrate by the experiments results

 more env are needed